magley/docker-registry-token-auth-example/README.md

 ## About

-This repository demonstrates how to create a server which handles authentification and authorization for a private Docker Registry.
+This repository demonstrates how to create a server which handles authentification and authorization for a private Docker Registry (Docker Distribution).

 The official documentation for this is cryptic and useful resources are scarce.